north-86/FootballLeagues/README.md

 # FootballLeagues
-The program contains links to the websites of 12 popular football leagues.
+The program contains links to the websites of 12 popular football leagues and 3 tournaments.